Symplectic involutions of $K3^{[n]}$ type and Kummer $n$ type manifolds: Preliminaries

-As automorphisms of K3 and abelian surfaces are better known, it is interesting to determine whether an automorphism group on a manifold of \kntiposp (or of Kummer $n$ type) is standard or not, we give the following criterion: \begin{defn} Let $Y$ be a manifold of \kntiposp or of Kummer $n$ type.
-A pair $(Y,H)$ is called numerically standard if the representation of $H$ on $H^2(Y,\mathbb{Z})$ coincides with that of a standard pair $(X,H)$, up to the action of the monodromy group.
-More specifically, there exists a $K3$ (or abelian) surface $S$ with an $H$ action such that \begin{itemize} \item $S_H(S)\cong S_H(Y)$, \item $T_H(S)\oplus \mathbb{Z}\delta=T_H(S^{[n]})\cong T_H(Y)$ (and analogously for the Kummer $n$ case), \item The two isomorphisms above extend to isomorphisms of the Mukai lattices $U^4\oplus E_8(-1)^2$ (or $U^4$ in the Kummer case) after taking the canonical choice of an embedding of $H^2$ into the Mukai lattice described by Markman \cite[Section 9]{mar_tor} for the \kntiposp case and by Wieneck \cite[Theorem 4.1]{wie} for the Kummer case. \end{itemize} \end{defn} This definition is slightly stronger than the one given in \cite{mon2} for manifolds of \kntiposp, but they coincide when $n-1$ is a prime power, which was the case of interest in that paper.
-Notice that it is relatively easy to check the first two conditions, while the third one is more involved but often unnecessary, see Proposition \ref{mukai_not}. \\
+As automorphisms of K3 and abelian surfaces are better known, it is interesting to determine whether an automorphism group on a manifold of \kntiposp (or of Kummer $n$ type) is standard or not.
+For related works in this direction, see \cite{BCS14} and \cite{jou}.
+We give the following criterion: \begin{defn} Let $Y$ be a manifold of \kntiposp or of Kummer $n$ type.
+A pair $(Y,H)$ is called numerically standard if the representation of $H$ on $H^2(Y,\mathbb{Z})$ is isomorphic to that of a standard pair $(X,H)$, up to conjugation by the monodromy group.
+More precisely, there exists a $K3$ (or abelian) surface $S$ with an $H$ action such that \begin{itemize} \item $S_H(S)\cong S_H(Y)$, \item $T_H(S)\oplus \mathbb{Z}\delta=T_H(S^{[n]})\cong T_H(Y)$, where $2\delta$ is the class of the exceptional divisor of $S^{[n]}\rightarrow S^{(n)}$ (and analogously for the Kummer $n$ case), \item The two isomorphisms above extend to isomorphisms of the Mukai lattices $U^4\oplus E_8(-1)^2$ (or $U^4$ in the Kummer case) after taking the canonical choice of an embedding of $H^2$ into the Mukai lattice described by Markman \cite[Section 9]{mar_tor} for the \kntiposp case and by Wieneck \cite[Theorem 4.1]{wie} for the Kummer case. \end{itemize} All the above isomorphisms are $H$-equivariant. \end{defn} This definition is slightly stronger than the one given in \cite[Definition 2.4]{mon2} for manifolds of \kntiposp, but they coincide when $n-1$ is a prime power, which was the case of interest in that paper.
+Notice that it is relatively easy to check the first two conditions, while the third one is more involved but, under some hypothesis on the group action, it is implied by the first two, see Proposition \ref{mukai_not}. \\

-Let $X$ be a compact complex manifold and $\Diff^0(X)$ a connected component of its diffeomorphism group.
+Let $X$ be a compact complex manifold and let $\Diff^0(X)$ be the connected component of its diffeomorphism group containing the identity.
 Denote by $\Comp$ the space of complex structures on $X$, equipped with the structure of a Fr\'echet manifold.

 \begin{defn} The Teichm\"uller space of $X$ is the quotient $\Teich:=\Comp/\Diff^0(X)$. \end{defn}

 The Teichm\"uller space is finite-dimensional for a Calabi-Yau manifold $X$ (see \cite{cat}).
 Let $\Diff^+(X)$ be the group of orientable diffeomorphisms of a complex manifold $X$.
 The {\it mapping class group} $\Gamma:=\Diff^+(X)/\Diff^0(X)$ acts on $\Teich$. \\